-- · English as a Second Language (ESL)
+- 1. English as a Second Language (ESL)

-- · Citizenship for Immigrants
+- 2. Immigrant Education

-- · Elementary and Secondary Basic Skills
+- 3. Elementary and Secondary Basic Skills

+- 4. Health and Safety

-- · Substantial Disabilities
+- 5. Substantial Disabilities

-- · Parenting
+- 6. Parenting

+- 7. Home Economics

-- · Courses for Older Adults
+- 8. Courses for Older Adults

-- · Short-Term Vocational
+- 9. Short-term Vocational Programs

-- · Workforce Preparation
+- 10. Workforce Preparation

-Definition of Year-Round Classes: Basic Skills, ESL, DSS, and LEAP Programs
+Definition of Year-Round Classes:

-Most Basic Skills, ESL, DSS, and LEAP classes are offered year-round and allow students to enroll in an open entry/open exit basis.
+Most Basic Skills, Disability Support Services (DSS), English as a Second Language (ESL), and Lifeskills Education Advancement Program (LEAP) classes are offered year-round and allow students to enroll in an open entry/open exit basis.
 Initial enrollment into the course remains active until the student stops attending for an extended period of time, at which time they are dropped from the course.